At the OfficeMan on Five

 I’d go to press conferences just to see him handling them.
 I mean, if he didn’t want to answer a question, the press couldn’t make him answer it, and he would talk around that question so they were so confused they wouldn’t know where it started.
 He was always in control.

 James Riley, Assistant to Richard J. Daley’s Campaigns for Mayor, interview excerpt, October 30, 2014

 5 of 8

 Mayor Daley cultivated a strong relationship with local newspapers from Chicago’s neighborhoods.
-Click on image to play audio.
+Click the play button to listen to this audio clip.

 Audio: László Kondor, Daley’s official photographer 1972-1976, interview excerpt, November 6, 2013